-There are two federal programs that eligible law students may use to reduce their monthly loan payments:
+There are two federal programs that eligible law school graduates may use to reduce their monthly loan payments:

 Pay As You Earn (PAYE)